-Can the same corrosion margin as for the conventional 1.75t/m2 weather
+Can the same corrosion margin as for the conventional 1.75t/m2 weather load (as per the current Classification Rules) be used for this purpose?

 The current version of TL-R S21, applicable to bulk carriers, ore carriers and combination carriers, considers only the sea pressures but a new version is presently under development for application to all types of ships and at this purpose also loads other than sea loads will be taken into account.